MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 1. Select **Chat** to open the **Chat** sidebar.
 1. Enter test questions in the chat box at the bottom of the screen to send them to the chatbot.
 1. Review the chatbot's responses to ensure they're contextually appropriate and accurate.
-1. Select **View outputs** at the top of the screen to quickly view and debug the chat inputs, outputs, and history.
+1. Select **View outputs** at the top of the authoring page to quickly view and debug chat inputs, outputs, and history.
 1. On the **Outputs** screen, select the **Trace** tab and then select **flow** to see detailed flow overview information in the right pane.
 Expand **flow** and select any step to see detailed information for that step.

 :::image type="content" source="./media/how-to-develop-flow/authoring-chat-trace.png" alt-text=" Screenshot of Chat flow chat box experience." lightbox ="./media/how-to-develop-flow/authoring-chat-trace.png":::